-Hundreds of protesters, many armed, rally in Pittsburgh against gun restrictions
+Hundreds of protesters, many armed, expected to rally in Downtown Pittsburgh

-Hundreds of protesters gathered Monday in Pittsburgh's Downtown to rally against proposed restrictions on guns and ammunition.
+Hundreds of protesters are expected Monday in Pittsburgh’s Downtown to rally against proposed restrictions on guns and ammunition.

 The bills would ban semi-automatic rifles and certain ammunition and firearms accessories within city limits.

 Pittsburgh City Council introduced the ordinances last month in wake of a mass shooting on Oct.
-27 at Squirrel Hill's Tree of Life synagogue, where 11 worshippers were killed.
+27 at Squirrel Hill’s Tree of Life synagogue, where 11 worshipers were killed.

 The proposed ban drew immediate outcry from gun rights activists who contend the restrictions violate Pennsylvania law.
 State law prohibits municipalities from regulating firearms.
 The Pennsylvania Supreme Court has upheld the preemption in multiple cases, including a 10-year-old city ordinance that would require the reporting of lost or stolen handguns.